Logis des aulniers

 Our goal is for this social economy project to enrich our community and be an achievement that will instil a sense of pride.

-Whatever site our NPO may acquire, the location must be in the heart of the "Village" to meet the needs of this clientele.
+The location must be in the heart of the "Village" to meet the needs of this clientele.